jinghaihan/turnpress/README.md

 [![JSDocs][jsdocs-src]][jsdocs-href]
 [![License][license-src]][license-href]

-TurnPress is a CLI tool that converts .docx files into Vitepress-compatible Markdown, leveraging Pandoc and Turndown to split and structure documents for seamless Vitepress integration.
+TurnPress is a CLI tool that converts both Markdown (.md) and Word (.docx) files into Vitepress-compatible Markdown format.
+It utilizes Pandoc for document conversion and Turndown for HTML-to-Markdown transformation, automatically splitting and structuring content for seamless Vitepress integration.

 > [!NOTE]
-> This project requires Pandoc to function properly.
-Please ensure you have [Pandoc](https://github.com/jgm/pandoc) installed before using it.
+> Pandoc is required when converting DOCX files.
+Please ensure you have Pandoc installed if you need to process Word documents.
+Markdown conversion works without Pandoc.

 ```sh
 pnpx turnpress --docx ./test.docx